UPDATED March 12, 2021

 “BLACK FRIDAY WEEKEND!
 Get Extra 20% OFF all items!”

 It strikes just the right balance between using all caps and lowercase without looking like you’re yelling at your subscribers.

-Businesses have been leveraging on the rising popularity of the emoji, incorporating them into subject lines to grab attention.
+Businesses have been leveraging on the rising popularity of emojis, incorporating them into subject lines to grab attention.
 These bright symbols allow your subject line to stand out in a long list of plain, boring ones.

 To prove this point, check out the screenshot below:

 Which subject lines caught your attention first?
 Use sparingly, though!
-Make sure that your emojis are on-brand and align to your message.
+Make sure that your emojis are on-brand and align with your message.

 With its muted color and unbolded typeface, the preview text may seem like an unimportant part of your email, but if you think people ignore the preview text, think again.